stephengold/Maud/README.md

 Maud includes code from the the BVH Retarget Project at https://github.com/Nehon/bvhretarget

-## How to install the SDK and the Maud project
+## How to download and install a pre-compiled release of Maud

+(Coming soon.)

+## How to build Maud from source

-### jMonkeyEngine3 (jME3) Software Development Kit (SDK)
+### jMonkeyEngine (jME) Software Development Kit (SDK)

-Maud currently targets Version 3.1 of jMonkeyEngine.
-You are welcome to use the Engine without also using the SDK, but I use the SDK, and the following installation instructions assume you will too.
+Maud currently targets Version 3.1 of jME.
+You are welcome to use jME without installing its Integrated Development Environment (IDE), but I use the IDE, and the following installation instructions assume you will too.

 The hardware and software requirements of the SDK are documented at